downplay/downright/README.md

 ## Version History

+### 0.2.3

+- Added alternate BEM build to enable styling by global CSS

 ### 0.2.2

 - Don't use style-loader for building package; use extract-text-webpack-plugin and provide an optional stylesheet that can be included by the developer.
 Added some guidance for this.